Child & Youth Stress and Trauma

 Child and youth trauma and stress treatment methods

 Getting to the root of the issue is the first step in helping your child work through the stressors and traumatic situations they’ve experienced.
 There are several therapies that are effective, depending on the age of the child.
-An evaluation by one of the licensed therapists at Insight Psychological will be done to determine the best types of therapy for your child.
+An evaluation by one of the licensed child psychologists in Edmonton and Calgary at Insight Psychological will be done to determine the best types of therapy for your child.
 Treatment methods include:

 - Family systems therapy looks at the family as one emotional unit.
 This therapeutic approach looks at the relationships within the family and the structure as a whole.